marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## Portable Network Graphics

-For `.png` files things are very similar to `.tiff` except that we don't need to specify a compression:
+For `.png` files, things are very similar to `.tiff` except that we don't need to specify a compression:

 ```r